How to Leave a Lasting Impression as a GrandmotherMarch 14, 2015

-By Honey Good.
 Both of my grandmothers had a positive impact on my life.
 I can still hear the laughter of my grandmother on my mother’s side.
 I see her in her summer home, on the beach in Michigan City, Indiana, preparing fresh corn on the cob in her kitchen, adding a drop of sugar to the boiling water for sweetness.
 She said this to me as if it were a legendary secret – shhh, don’t tell her I’m sharing with you!
-At times, I still notice things I say and do that I carry with me from her and I marvel at her ability to have managed to leave a piece of her behind with me to this day.
+At times, I still notice things I say and do that I carry with me, and I marvel at her ability to have managed to leave a piece of her behind with me to this day.
+As a grandmother, there are so many seemingly simple things we can do that will leave a lasting impression on our grands.

 A young mother sent me a quote that best describes my feelings on the most important role of a grandmother.
 It goes like this:

-The question now remains, how do we do this when our children have our grandchildren programed until bedtime?
-I have the following scenarios to attend to; some of these may sound similar to your own:
+The question remains, how do we do this when our grandchildren have such busy schedules right up until bedtime?
+I have the following scenarios to attend to.
+Some of these may sound similar to your own:

 - A granddaughter, who is a star pitcher on her college softball team.